baremetalhelp/baremetal.help/docs/docs/landing-zone/index.md

 Logged in as a user, open each account in the list so you can see the Permission Sets available for that user in each account.

-In this case, we logged in as Annie Admin, and she has super powers.
+In this case, we logged in as Annie Admin, and she has superpowers.

 :::info action
 Click each account to show Permission Sets available.